Most advice on sales call reporting is backward

 When the data is messy

-Dirty data doesn't come from bad intentions most of the time.
-It comes from vague fields, too many free-text boxes, and weak validation.
+Dirty data often comes from vague fields, too many free‑text boxes, or weak validation.
+Tighten the structure:

 - Use controlled lists for outcomes, objections, and next‑step types

-- Require only critical fields so reps don't start entering junk just to submit
+- Require only critical fields so reps can’t log junk

 - Audit a sample weekly and correct patterns early

-If you're adding voice capture, it's worth comparing live voice transcription performance before you roll it out broadly.
-Fast, accurate transcription matters in the field because reps won't tolerate tools that mangle names, addresses, or next-step details while they're between stops.
+If you’re adding voice capture, compare live voice transcription performance before rolling it out broadly.
+Fast, accurate transcription matters in the field because reps won’t tolerate tools that mangle names or next‑step details between stops.

 When managers ignore the reports